 When attempting to max out a movement such as a bench or shoulder presses, I advise most athletes to use the thicker type of wrap.
 If you are trying to max out a clean and jerk, or snatch, then a thinner wrap might be a better choice as it allows a little more range of motion in your wrist joint.
 To do both a snatch and jerk, you will need to slightly extend your wrist.

 Pole Dancer Tips: the Same methodology mentioned in the lifters tips is applied here with pole dancers.
-Fortunately, Sneakydeez offers these features and help the wrists stay flexible while ensuring the right support.
+Fortunately, Sneakydeez offers these features and help the wrists stay flexible while ensuring heavy duty support.

 It highly recommended staying away from wrist wraps like cheap and traditional lifting wrist wraps for pole dancers that offer less wrist flexibility as they compromise the overall wrist support and will likely lead to an injury.